Martin-Gleiss/smartvisu/lib/templatechecker/ReadMe.md

 */
 ```
 A docstring declaring the parameters is also necessary for a correct evaluation.
-Widgets are checked in the ./widget directory as well as ./dropins, ./dropins/widgets and &gt;yourpages&lt;/widgets.
+Widgets are checked in the namespace "@widgets", i.e. ./widgets, ./dropins/widgets, ./dropins/shwidgets and &gt;yourpages&lt;/widgets.
 A description of the widget parameter configuration can be found in file [Developers.md](Developers.md)

 ## Cases which could not be fully checked
 There are some cases in which a template file can not be successfully checked, even if it does not contain any issues.
-This is due to the fact that a template files is NOT a "standard HTML" file but an Twig template file.
+This is due to the fact that a template file is NOT a "standard HTML" file but an Twig template file.

 Known issues are as following: